dshills/layered/layer/README.md

 }
 ```

-Layer is a keyboard interpriter
+Layer is a set of keyboard / action bindings

 #### func  NewLayer